Do I Need to Backup Google Drive?

 How to backup Google Drive to another account automatically via CBackup?
 Here are detailed steps:

 Step 1.
+Download and install the CBackup desktop app.
 Apply for a CBackup account and log in to it.

 Step 2.
-Click My Storage, hit + Add Cloud and choose Google Drive.
+Click My Storage, choose Google Drive.
 Then, complete the authorization to allow CBackup to access your cloud storage.
 After that, add another Google Drive account to CBackup likewise.

 Step 3.
-Then, switch to the Backup Tasks tab and click New Task.
+Then, switch to the Backup tab and click Backup Public Cloud to Public Cloud.

 Step 4.
 Rename the task.
-Tap on Add Source to select the Google Drive account that you want to get backed up.
-Next, hit Add Destination to pick Single Cloud > Next, and select another Google Drive as your backup destination.
+Select the Google Drive account that you want to get backed up.
+Next, select another Google Drive as your backup destination.

 Step 5.
 Press the Settings button and set a backup schedule in the Scheduler section.
 Then, tap Start Backup to migrate files.